tmijs/tmi.js/website/docs/Twitch API.md

 });
 ~~~

-Because JSONP is only supporting the ``GET`` method, Twitch allows you to set the method and the oauth token (if required) in the URL.
+Because JSONP is only supporting the ``GET`` method, Twitch let you to set the method and the oauth token (if required) in the URL.
 For instance, this is what you would do to change the title of a channel:

 ~~~ javascript
 client.api({